-divided into bundles of equal size (in terms of the number of samples in each bundle), based on max $\{(S_t)1, (S_t)2\}$.
+the continuation regions.
+To be able to differentiate between the local and global OLS-regressions, we denote the regression functions by $v^{\text{OLS}{\text{loc}}}$ and $v^{\text{OLS}{\text{glob}}}$, respectively.
+The localization procedure is done similarly as in the SGBM, i.e., at each $t \in$ \mathbb{T} , the state space is divided into bundles of equal size (in terms of the number of samples in each bundle), based on $\max\{(S_t)1, (S_t)2\}$.
 With local OLS-regression we obtain almost identical exposure profiles as with NN-regression.
-In Figure 8, on top to the left, the exposure profiles computed with the three different algorithms are displayed.
+In Fig. 7, on top to the left, the exposure profiles computed with the three different algorithms are displayed.
 Furthermore, from top right to bottom right, we compare the approximate risk premia for holding instead of immediately exercising the option at $t_2 \approx 0.667$ and some $x \in \mathbb{R}^2$, i.e., $v{t_2}^Z(x) - g{t_2}(x)$, with Z representing, in order NN, OLS{glob} and OLS{loc}.
-We know that for all $x \in \mathbb{R}^2$, it holds that $V{t_2}^Z(x) - g{t_2}(x) \ge 0$.
-We see in Figure 8, top right, that this is captured by the NN-regression, since the values range from 0 to just above 12.
-When we carefully evaluate the values of the risk premia computed with local and global OLS-regression (Figure 8 bottom left and bottom right) we see that negative values exist in both plots.
+We know that for all $x \in \mathbb{R}^2$, i.t. holds that $V{t_2}^Z(x) - g{t_2}(x) \ge 0$.
+We see in Fig. 7, top right, that this is captured by the NN-regression, since the values range from 0 to just above 12.
+When we carefully evaluate the values of the risk premia computed with local and global OLSregression (Fig. 7 bottom left and bottom right) we see that negative values exist in both plots.
 We see similar phenomena for high values, i.e., the range is stretched upwards in comparison to the values obtained with NN-regression.
 The reason for the negative values is that $v^{OLS{loc}}$ and $v^{OLS{glob}}$ underestimate the option values close to the boundary (which in this case coincides with the exercise boundary since the regression is carried out only in the continuation region).
 To compensate for this, we see a tendency of higher values in the center (not close to the exercise boundaries) of the continuation regions.
-As a final remark, we note that this behaviour is reduced by using local regression instead of global regression (the range of values in Figure 8 is tighter for local than global regression).
-On the other hand, we note discontinuities in Figure 8 bottom, left, stemming from the localized regression, of the risk premium computed with the local OLS-regression.
-The discontinuity in Figure 8, bottom right, is a boundary issue of the OLS-regression (regression is only carried out in the continuation region since we set the value equal to the immediate pay-off in the exercise region).
+As a final remark, we note that this behaviour is reduced by using local regression instead of global regression (the range of values in Fig. 7 is tighter for local than global regression).
+On the other hand, we note discontinuities in Fig. 7 bottom, left, stemming from the localized regression, of the risk premium computed with the local OLS-regression.
+The discontinuity in Fig. 7, bottom right, is a boundary issue of the OLS-regression (regression is only carried out in the continuation region since we set the value equal to the immediate pay-off in the exercise region).

-Even though, the local OLS-regression is less accurate when it comes to computations of exposure profiles than the other two algorithms in this section, it is clear by comparing Figures 5 and 8, that it outperforms the LSM.
+Even though, the local OLS-regression is less accurate when it comes to computations of exposure profiles than the other two algorithms in this section, it is clear by comparing Figs. 5 and 7, that it outperforms the LSM.
 This is not a surprise since:

-- 1. The accumulated error in the LSM (because of recursive dependency of the regression functions) is significantly reduced since the regression functions are not sequentially dependent.
+- The accumulated error in the LSM (because of recursive dependency of the regression functions) is significantly reduced since the regression functions are not sequentially dependent.
 The discounted cashflows are projected onto the risk factors directly.
 This implies that the only error accumulation (over time), in the OLS-regression originates from the DOS algorithm, which computes the exercise boundaries with high accuracy; - 2.
-By recalling equation (42), we note that a less accurate stopping strategy may cause a less accurate exposure.
+By recalling equation (6.3), we note that a less accurate stopping strategy may cause a less accurate exposure.

-6.2 Heston model dynamics
+6.2.
+Heston model dynamics